MSc and PhD oral defense

 At the defense you will give a 20 minute presentation followed by questions.
 The external examiner has the first opportunity to ask questions.
 Then the committee members, the supervisor last.
 A second round of questions may come.
 Sometimes even the Chair will have a question (rarely).
 The room is then cleared of all spectators and the candidate, while the committee confers and comes to a decision.

 Your supervisor has to approve the revisions and corrections of your thesis/dissertation.
 Once your supervisor has approved your final version, you will upload it onto UVicSpace for approval by the GARO clerk.
 The GARO clerk will check the formatting and layout of your document.
 If there are any formatting or layout issues, your document will be returned to you for correction.
 If corrections are required, you must correct and resubmit your document to UVicSpace.
 Once the GARO clerk has approved your document, it will be forwarded on to the Librarian for archiving onto UVicSpace.
 You will receive an email notifying you that your document has been archived.

-Once you have received this e-mail, see the Graduate Program Assistant.
+Once you have received this email, see the Graduate Program Assistant.
 She will ask you to complete a copyright form that GARO requires, and she will then submit all the forms to the Graduate Admissions and Records Office.
 This must be done by the last day of the term you wish to complete in—no exceptions.

 Physics and Astronomy requires a minimum of three copies of your final thesis/dissertation for binding.
 There is no charge for binding these copies, however you are responsible to provide the copies.
 The distribution is as follows: